Faardaa/us_classifier/README.md

 The coolest part is that the **dataset is fully handmade!**

 Me and my mom wrote each letter on paper, and I took pictures of them.
-So this project is not just technical — it’s also personal to me. ❤️
+So this project is not just technical — it’s also personal. ❤️

 ---